There are a many different ways you can help our marine mammal rescue and education efforts.

 - Do not try to move the animal

 - Call 603-997-9448 and report the animal’s location, size, coloring, and behavior

-Please spread the word about the Seacoast Science Center’s Marine Mammal Rescue Team and add the hotline number, 603-997-9448, to your cellphone.
+Please spread the word about Seacoast Science Center Marine Mammal Rescue and add the hotline number, 603-997-9448, to your cellphone.
 Also, “like” us on facebook and ask your friends to like us too!
-We’ll be posting rescue photos and updates on the animals we respond to on our MMRT facebook page so you can follow the latest news.
+We’ll be posting rescue photos and updates on the animals we respond to on our MMR facebook page so you can follow the latest news.

-We also have many corporate sponsorship opportunities for our rescue and education efforts as well as sponsorship opportunities for events that support the program.
-Please contact Nichole at [email protected] or 603-436-8043, ext.
-26 to learn more about corporate giving.
+We also have many corporate partnership opportunities for our rescue and education efforts as well as partnership opportunities for events that support the program.
+Please contact Natalee at 603-436-8043, ext.
+10 or [email protected] to learn more about corporate giving.